...

 Use tools like “SMS Backup & Restore” for XML exports, or root your device and run Titanium Backup.
 For advanced users, pushing the raw mmssms.db to IPFS ensures a tamper-proof archive.

-What changed in SMS storage on Android 10 and later?
+What is different in SMS storage in Android 10 and above?

 Answer: